mehmetumit/colpick/docs/index.md

 ---

-A Linux tool that allows users to pick color on mouse position.
+A Linux tool that allows users to pick color at the current position of the mouse.
 * Integrated configuration option for allowing users to adapt their workflow.
 * 1x1 Bitmap screenshot of mouse position used to get pixel color codes.
 * Notifier, color codes(RGB and hex) and clipboard features implemented.